Applying to the Summer Research Program

 What will I learn?

 Interns will receive a formal orientation and on-boarding session.
 Interns will learn real world application of the scientific method while working on their assigned research project in their mentor’s laboratory.
 The research experience will be supported by a curriculum of learning activities.
-These include seminars on pertinent and cutting-edge cancer topics and professional development activities such as attendance at the Roswell Park Cancer Institute science retreat.
+These include seminars on pertinent and cutting-edge cancer topics and professional development activities such as attendance at the Roswell Park Comprehensive Cancer Center science retreat.

 Where will I be working?